Inference of the cosmic rest-frame from supernovae Ia: Results

 \subsection{Peculiar velocities}

 Up to this point we used the structure covariance $V$ to account for peculiar velocities of SNe.
-In order to test the effect of applying reconstructed peculiar velocities, we now use peculiar velocities from \citet{Carrick2015} for $z_{hel} < 0.1$ instead.
+In order to test the effect of applying reconstructed peculiar velocities, we now use peculiar velocities from \citet{Carrick2015} for $z_\mathrm{hel} < 0.1$ instead.
 The resulting fits are shown in Fig.~\ref{fig:contvE}.

 Correcting for peculiar velocities in this way changes the values by less than $1 \sigma $ for all varied parameters.
-The largest change is found in $v_o$, which is increases by almost $1 \sigma$ and therefore reducing the tension with the velocity inferred from the CMB dipole to $1.7 \sigma$ and increasing the p-value to $0.046$.
+The largest change is found in $v_o$, which increases by almost $1 \sigma$ and therefore reduces the tension with the velocity inferred from the CMB dipole to $1.7 \sigma$ and increases the p-value to $0.046$.

 We conclude that our estimate of the proper motion of the Solar system is also robust w.r.t.\ peculiar velocity corrections.
 However, such corrections should be considered with great care.
 Firstly, the inference of peculiar velocities from observed redshifts and the observed matter density distribution relies on an assumed cosmic rest frame in the first place.
 Secondly, the uncertainties of the inferred peculiar velocities are hard to quantify.
 It is certainly inconsistent to apply corrections and to include the covariance matrix $V$.
 Thirdly, peculiar velocity corrections should actually be applied to host galaxy redshifts only, as the relative motion between a SN and its host cannot be known and can easily amount to a sizeable fraction of the peculiar velocity, see also the discussion in \citep{Peterson2021}.